Michele Davis Macfarlane

-Michele Macfarlane (born 1948) is an amateur horse trainer from the United States, who competes in the sport of saddle seat.
-She has been one of the leading amateur trainers and riders in the sport for over 40 years.
+Michele Macfarlane (born 1948) is an American horse trainer who competes in the sport of saddle seat.
+She has been one of the leading trainers and riders in the sport for over 40 years.
 Macfarlane resides in San Diego, California and is Marshal for the Scripps Miramar Ranch Saddlebreds parade unit.

 Life and career

 She was born in 1948 to Everett Conley Davis, and Ellen Browning Scripps Davis.
 Her father was a lawyer and the grandson of Paschal Conley and her mother the granddaughter of E.W.
 Scripps and niece of Ellen Browning Scripps.

-She grew up on her family’s Scripps Miramar Ranch, near San Diego.
-When she was five her mother introduced her to the family horse riding tradition.
-Horses gave her hay fever, meaning she initially disliked working with them but came to appreciate her role around the age of ten when her mother bought a solid-colored Saddlebred and put her and the horse in training with Bill Rowan.
-Thanks to her mother’s love of both parades and pinto horses, she had the innovation of breeding spotted parade horses of Saddlebred bloodlines, eventually taking part in San Diego New Year's parade in 1962.
+She grew up on her family's Scripps Miramar Ranch, near San Diego.
+When she was five years old, her mother introduced her to the family horse riding tradition.
+Horses gave her hay fever, meaning she initially disliked working with them.
+However, she came to appreciate her role around the age of ten, when her mother bought a solid-colored Saddlebred and put her and the horse in training with Bill Rowan.
+Thanks to her mother's love of both parades and pinto horses, she had the innovation of breeding spotted parade horses of Saddlebred bloodlines, eventually taking part in San Diego New Year's parade in 1962.